 Sometimes a potential adversary will attempt to convince you that it is in your interests to do things their way.
 For example, the estate agent may claim to be assisting by suggesting your lawyer is slow.
 Or your mortgage broker may try to convince you to do something that is contrary to your lawyers advice.
 You should always trust your lawyer above all other parties in the home moving process.

 I am buying a new build house in Pelsall benefiting from help to buy.
 The developers refused to reduce the amount so I negotiated £7000 of additionals instead.
 The house builders rep told me not reveal to my solicitor about the side-deal as it would affect my loan with the lender.
 Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

-The figure that we have given is a general guide to costs for extending a lease, but we are not able to advice on the actual costs in the absence of comprehensive investigations.
-You should not use the figures in a Notice of Claim or as an informal offer.
-There are no doubt other issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
-You should not take any other action based on this information without first seeking the advice of a professional.
+The suggested premium range above a general guide to costs for extending a lease, but we are not able to provide a more accurate figure without more comprehensive due diligence.
+Do not use the figures in tribunal or court proceedings.
+There may be other concerns that need to be considered and you obviously should be as accurate as possible in your negotiations.
+You should not take any other action based on this information without first getting professional advice.